arj03/ssb-browser-core/README.md

 is the stored message (id, timestamp, value = original message) or err.

+### validateAndAddStrictOrder(msg, cb)

+Works the same way as validateAndAdd, except that it doesn't allow holes, meaning messages added must follow the correct sequence.
+The first message for a feed can be at any point.

 ### add(msg, cb)

 Add a raw message (without id and timestamp) to the database.
 Callback